garronej/my_dummy_npm_and_deno_module/README.md

 - `sha3`
   The module is only used in a file ( [`hash.ts`](https://github.com/garronej/denoify/tree/master/src/lib/hash.ts) ) that has a Deno counterpart ( [`hash.deno.ts`](https://github.com/garronej/denoify/tree/master/src/lib/hash.deno.ts) ) so we do not need a Deno port for this dependency.
+See another exmple in [this issue](https://github.com/garronej/denoify/issues/39).

 - `react` and `react-dom`
   Denoify has builtin import statement replacer for these modules.
 We do not need to specify any custom port.